jishi/jishi/index.md

 Additional improvements to their CI setup to use more cost-effective resources (spot instances), shared job and docker layer caching to reduce job time for ephemeral instances.

+Included in the above was also mentoring the FTEs in above improvements, to be self-sustainable in the future.

 Node.js/TypeScript, AWS (CDK, ECS, RDS), Elastic Cloud (Elasticsearch, Kibana), Docker

 ### HRF (Hörselskadades Riksförbund) (2023) (Assignment via Elefant Studio)